cncf/devstats.archive/USAGE.md

 - This tool uses environmental variables starting with `IDB_`, please see `context.go`, `idb_conn.go` and `cmd/db2influx/db2influx.go` for details.
 - `IDB_` variables are exactly the same as `PG_` to set host, database, user name, password.
 - There is also `z2influx` tool.
 It is used to fill given series with zeros.
 Typical usage: `./z2influx 'series1,series2' 2017-01-01 2018-01-01 w` - will fill all weeks from 2017 with zeros for series1 and series2.
 - `annotations` tool adds variuos data annotations that can be used in Grafana charts.
-It uses [annotations.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/annotations.yaml) file to define them, syntax is self describing.
+It uses GitHub API to fetch tags from project main repository defined in `projects.yaml`, it only includes tags matching annotation regexp also defined in `projects.yaml`.
 - `idb_tags` tool used to add InfluxDB tags on some specified series.
 Those tags are used to populate Grafana template drop-down values and names.
 This is used to auto-populate Repository groups drop down, so when somebody adds new repository group - it will automatically appear in the drop-down.
 - `idb_tags` uses [idb_tags.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/idb_tags.yaml) file to configure InfluxDB tags generation.
 - `idb_backup` is used to backup/restore InfluxDB.
 Full renenerate of InfluxDB takes about 12 minutes.
 To avoid downtime when we need to rebuild InfluxDB - we can generate new InfluxDB on `test` database and then if succeeded, restore it on `gha`.
 Downtime will be about 2 minutes.